stackabletech/issues/.github/ISSUE_TEMPLATE/advanced-issue.md

 ## Tasks

 <!--
-- List all known tasks that need to be completed to finish this epic
+- List all known tasks that need to be completed to finish this issue
     - Not all tasks might be known at the beginning!
     - Task types
         - Technical
         - Testing
         - Documentation
         - Marketing / Showcase
-- Initial tasks might just be _separate_ research tasks, which, upon completion, lead to more tasks in this epic
+- Initial tasks might just be _separate_ research tasks, which, upon completion, lead to more tasks in this task/epic
 - When creating the list of tasks make sure to put them in an order and focus on creating minimum marketable features
 - This is the _Definition of Done_ which (mostly, exception are marketing tasks) represents the technical "completeness" of a task